Author: Kepion Product Team

 (FileStoreFileId) VALUES(2);

-Tip: If you use invalid ids, no files will be affected.
+Note: If you use invalid IDs, no files will be affected.

-Replace the <KEPION_APPLICATION>, <FILE_STORE>, and URL for the Kepion Web Service with appropriate values.
+1. Replace <KEPION_APPLICATION>, <FILE_STORE>, and the URL for the Kepion Web Service with appropriate values.

 #Create SQL connection string